ElementsProject/lightning/doc/lightning-listforwards.7.md

 -----------

-The **listforwards** RPC command displays all htlcs that have been attempted to be forwarded by the c-lightning node.
+The **listforwards** RPC command displays all htlcs that have been attempted to be forwarded by the Core Lightning node.

 If *status* is specified, then only the forwards with the given status are returned.
 *status* can be either *offered* or *settled* or *failed* or *local_failed*